INFORMATION

 Oh?
 I didn't make myself clear?
 Okay, you asked for it.

 You have no more excuses to continue business as usual for Cartoon Network nor Toonami as a result of the scheduling of 1989's classic movie Batman.
 You may think I'm just referring to the fact that Batman is airing on Toonami, but you're wrong.
 I've already talked about live-action programming's place on Cartoon Network, so that's a "been there, done that" thing for me.
-What I'm talking about is what it's placement on the lineup signifys.
+What I'm talking about is what it's placement on the lineup signifies.

 Batman will be the first TV-14 program to air on Toonami, not to mention the first TV-14 program to air outside of Adult Swim.
 So, by an odd occurance, more people are complaining about the fact that the live-action Batman movie is airing on Toonami (and oddly not the fact that the announcer said this was the FIRST live-action movie, meaning more's on the way) rather than the film's content in the movie.
 With that said, there is a TV-14 rated program on Toonami this Saturday.
 And there should be no excuse to not air any more on the block.